Louisiana coastal towns struggle with storm flooding

 | NEW ORLEANS

-NEW ORLEANS Louisiana Gulf Coast towns and inland waterways struggled with flooding on Monday as the remnants of Tropical Storm Lee continued to test flood barriers but the city of New Orleans remained in fairly good shape.
+NEW ORLEANS Louisiana Gulf Coast towns and inland waterways continued to struggle with flooding on Monday as the remnants of Tropical Storm Lee tested flood barriers but the city of New Orleans remained in fairly good shape.

-Jerry Sneed, deputy mayor of public safety for New Orleans, reported no significant problems on Monday morning, with standing water remaining in only a few areas outside the levee protection system.
+Jerry Sneed, New Orleans deputy mayor of public safety, reported no significant problems Monday morning, with standing water remaining in only a few areas outside the levee protection system.
 No deaths were reported from the storm.

 "Overall, things worked well, I think we did OK," he said.

-As of 5:30 a.m., utility company Entergy reported no remaining power outages in New Orleans.
-At one point, some 38,000 homes in the area had lost power.
+As of 11:30 a.m.
+British time, utility company Entergy Corp reported no remaining power outages in New Orleans.
+At one point, about 38,000 homes in the area had lost power.

 New Orleans was devastated in 2005 by Hurricane Katrina, which flooded 80 percent of the city, killed 1,500 people and caused more than $80 billion in damage.
 Half of the city is below sea level, protected by levees and flood gates.